EdiWEP/FMI/README.md

 # FMI
-Things related to the university degree I'm persuing at the moment.
+Things related to the university degree I'm pursuing at the moment.